-The A. Webb Roberts Library is located to the east of the Memorial Building, it houses the library collection of almost 500,000 volumes, an audio-visual and computer learning center and classroom, special collections and archives, the Tandy Archaeological Museum.
-The staff provides a full range of services including personal and group library instruction, a writing lab, research assistance, interlibrary loan service, and help with access to major computer based information services including the Internet.
+The A. Webb Roberts Library is located to the east of the Memorial Building, completed in 1982.
+It houses the library collection of over 500,000 volumes, a computer lab, special collections and archives, the Tandy Archaeological Museum, group and individual study spaces, and doctoral carrels.
+The staff provides a full range of services including personal and group library instruction, research assistance, and interlibrary loan service.
 A. Webb Roberts (1898-1984) was a Dallas layman and a Distinguished Life Member of the President's Club at Southwestern.
 See below for detailed information on Southwestern's libraries.